-- 3. Remove the discharge valve guide, spring and discharge valve from the spacer. - 4.
-Use the valve seat puller tool to remove the discharge spacer and valve seat as one piece.
+- 3. Remove the discharge valve guide, discharge valve and valve spring from the spacer. - 4.
+Use the valve seat puller to remove the discharge spacer and valve seat as one piece.
 Inspect the o-ring and two compression seals installed on the spacer.
 Do not remove the components unless they are damaged and require replacement.

 - 5. Remove the suction valve, valve spring and spring spacer from the barrel by pulling the components out through the bore in the suction manifold. - 6.
-Assemble a new suction valve, suction valve spring and spring spacer as one assembly and install in the barrel. - 7.
+Assemble a new suction valve, suction valve spring and spring spacer as one assembly and install in the barrel, spacer first. - 7.
 Inspect the valve seat for damage and replace or rework if necessary.
 Install the valve seat in the barrel ensuring the suction side is installed first.
-The suction side includes a center hole with several smaller holes around the flat surface of the seat.

-A CAUTION Do not damage the smooth sealing surface of the valve seat.

-- 8. Apply a light coat of FML-2 grease to the o-ring on the discharge spacer and press the spacer into the discharge manifold until it contacts the valve seat.
+The suction side includes a center hole with several smaller holes around the flat surface of the seat. - 8.
+Apply a light coat of Loctite 76764 anti-seize or equivalent to the suction manifold bore and press the discharge spacer into the manifold until it contacts the valve seat.
 Tap into position with a rubber mallet. - 9.
-Assembly a new discharge valve quide, discharge valve spring and discharge valve as one assembly and insert in the discharge spacer, valve first. - 10.
+Assembly a new discharge valve guide, discharge valve spring and discharge valve as one assembly and insert in the discharge spacer, valve first. - 10.
 Lift the discharge manifold into position, ensuring the shoulders on the discharge spacers slip into the counter-bores in the manifold. - 11.
 Apply Loctite 76764 anti-seize or equivalent to the threads on the cap screws and install the washers and screws.
-Torque the screws to the specifications in Torque Specifications.
+Torque the screws to the specifications above, Torque Specifications.